-\begin{rem} The positivity of the coefficients $\mu$, $\nu$ and $\kappa$ plays an fundamental role in the proof of Theorem \ref{main}.
-The arguments given in this paper can not be applied to the case when one of them disappears.
-Recently, Jiang, Ju and Li \cite{JJL4} have studied the incompressible limit of the compressible non-isentropic ideal MHD equations with general initial data in the whole space $\mathbb{R}^d$ ($d=2,3$) when the initial initial data belong to $H^s(\mathbb{R}^d)$ with $s$ being an even integer.
+\begin{rem} The positivity of the coefficients $\mu$, $\nu$ and $\kappa$ plays a fundamental role in the proof of Theorem \ref{main}.
+The arguments given in this paper cannot be applied to the case when one of them disappears.
+In fact, in the case of $\mu=\nu=\kappa=0$, the terms $(\cu{\H^\epsilon}) \times {\H^\epsilon}$ in the momentum equations and $\cu({\u^\epsilon} \times {\H^\epsilon})$ in the magnetic field equation change basically the structure of the system.
+Recently, Jiang, Ju and Li \cite{JJL4} have studied the incompressible limit of the compressible non-isentropic ideal MHD equations with general initial data in the whole space $\mathbb{R}^d$ ($d=2,3$) when the initial data belong to $H^s(\mathbb{R}^d)$ with $s\, (\geq 4)$ being an \emph{even} integer.
 We emphasize that the restriction on the Sobolev index $s$ to be even plays a crucial role in the proof since in this case the nonstandard highest order derivative operators applied to the momentum equations are not intertwined with the pressure equation, and thus we can apply the same operators to the magnetic field equations to close the estimates on $\u$ and $\H$.
-On the other hand, the proof presented in \cite{JJL4} fully exploits the structure of the ideal MHD equations and can not be directly extended to the full compressible MHD equations studied in the current paper, where the heat conductivity is positive. \end{rem}
+On the other hand, the proof presented in \cite{JJL4} fully exploits the structure of the ideal MHD equations and cannot be directly extended to the full compressible MHD equations studied in the current paper where the heat conductivity is positive. \end{rem}